MoonWalker440/Music-Megathread/README.md

 - [Musixmatch Lyrics](https://play.google.com/store/apps/details?id=com.musixmatch.android.lyrify) - Rediscover the music you love with lyrics and translations

-- [Soundhound](https://play.google.com/store/apps/details?id=com.melodis.midomiMusicIdentifier.freemium) - Music discovery, identification, & voice-controlled player

-- [songwhip.com](https://songwhip.com/) - It allows users to create a single link that directs to all the available platforms where a particular song or music is available.

 - [Musicbutler](https://www.musicbutler.io/) - A website that sends you notifications about new music albums and releases by artists you follow.
 It integrates with Apple Music, Spotify, and Last.FM so you can import your artists from these services effortlessly.

 - [Musicdex](https://musicdex.org/) - Musicdex is a website that allows users to discover and enjoy their favorite music.